 International Standard.
-A standard adopted by WADA in support of the World Anti-Doping Code, as revised from time to time, such revisions becoming effective in relation to the Rules on the date specified by WADA, without the need for any further action by the National Cricket Federation.
-The International Standards shall include any technical documents issued pursuant to the International Standard.
+A standard adopted by WADA in support of the World Anti-Doping Code.
+Compliance with an International Standard (as opposed to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
+The International Standards shall include any Technical Documents issued pursuant to the International Standard.